salesforce/refocus/docs/docs/01-quickstart.md

   "valueType": "PERCENT"
 }
 ```
 The different ranges in the body of this request allow you to customize the thresholds for the aspect.
 When Refocus is determining which status to set for a particular sample of data, it does a linear scan through these ranges.
-This is why although the ```criticalRange``` lower bound is 21, the upper bound for ```warningRange``` is 21.
-This will ensure that Refocus is able to determine a status for 20.35, for example, which will be classified as a warning.
-In addition, the values are in terms of percent, which we've indicated in the ```valueType``` field.
-Depending on your needs, you can choose from one of the three possible aspect types: ```BOOLEAN```, ```NUMERIC```, or ```PERCENT```.
+This is why the `criticalRange` lower bound is 21 and the upper bound for `warningRange` is also 21.
+These bounds ensure that Refocus is able to determine a status for 20.35, for example, which is in the warning range but not yet a critical value.

-Similarly, create the daily GDP aspect:
+In our example, we’ve set the `valueType` field to express a percentage, but you also have the option to specify a Boolean or numeric value.
+Using a similar approach, you can create the daily GDP aspect.

-POST to ```/v1/aspects``` using the following body:
+POST to `/v1/aspects` using the following body:

 ```json
 {
   "isPublished": true,